Eurus-Holmes/Quantum-Simulator/README.md

 # 1. Design and evaluation

-## Present the design of how you parameterized the solution in n.
+## Present the design of how you parameterized the solution in n

-## Discuss your effort to test your simulator and present results from the testing.
+## Discuss your effort to test your simulator and present results from the testing

 ## What is your experience with scalability as n grows?
-Present a diagram that maps n to execution time.
+Present a diagram that maps n to execution time

 # 2. Instructions